creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-03-MomentumResidualNeuralNetwork.md

 $$\epsilon \ddot{x}+\dot{x}=f(x,\theta)$$

-Briefly : "In the same way that ResNets can be seen as discretization of first order ODEs, Momentum ResNets can be seen as discretization of second-order ones."
+>"In the same way that ResNets can be seen as discretization of first order ODEs, Momentum ResNets can be seen as discretization of second-order ones."

 When $$\epsilon \rightarrow 0$$, they get the first order model.

 ## Representation capabilies
 These analogies between ODEs lead to some interesting mathematical properties.
 The first order model can represent homeomorphism mappings (continuous, bijective with continuous inverse).
-However first order ODEs are not universal approximators and some mappings are not possible (see the example on point clouds separation).
+However, first order ODEs are not universal approximators and some mappings are not possible (see the example on point clouds separation).
 Momentum ResNets can capture non-homeomorphic dynamics.
 The authors present some proofs on this aspect called "representation capabilities" of models.

 # Experiments